PriyalaxmiUdayakumar/House-Price-Prediction/README.md

 Advantages:

-• Saves time.
+Saves time and
-• Easy to access the system from anywhere and anytime.
+Easy to access the system from anywhere and anytime.

 Pre-requisites:

-VS code
+VS code,
-Jupyter Notebbok
+Jupyter Notebbok,
-Django
+Django and
 SQLite studio